eesmer/CyberSecurity-Glossary/security-policies.md

 Eliminate the risk entirely by discontinuing the risky service or system.

 The chosen response strategy should be part of a structured implementation plan.

+## Example Scenario and Action Plan

+Suppose a legacy application server in the organization is found to have a high-risk PHP vulnerability:

+- The application cannot be updated because third-party vendor support has ended
+- The system is not publicly exposed, but it is accessible from within the internal network

+Based on this context, a risk assessment is conducted.

+Following the assessment, the response plan might include:

+- **Mitigation:**<br>
+Restrict access to the server to specific internal IP addresses
+- **Acceptance:**<br>
+Temporarily accept the vulnerability as-is
+- **Transfer:**<br>
+Plan to migrate the application to a SaaS model in the future, shifting responsibility to the service provider